 Mechanical keyboards with easily replaceable keycaps allow switching the layout from the standard QWERTY.
 There's the complex-to-learn yet easy-on-your-fingers "DVORAK" layout, or the new "Colemak" layout which can simply be described as "QWERTY that has been fixed for speed typing".

-Comfortable: some like 'clicky' sounding ones, others prefer more silent typing.
+Comfort: We appreciate that this factor can be subjective.
 Some programmers prefer a full-size keyboard with a numeric keypad, others prefer the smaller "tenkeyless" type, while for others "less is more" and prefer to have a 60% format not taking over their whole desk.